black-roland/homeassistant-gsm-call/README.md

     call_duration_sec: 45
 ```

-## Supported hardware

-In general, this integration [should be compatible with modems specified here](https://www.home-assistant.io/integrations/sms/#list-of-modems-known-to-work).

-Tested on:

-- Huawei E161/E169/E620/E800.
-- Huawei E171.
-- Huawei E3531 (needs to be unlocked using [this guide](http://blog.asiantuntijakaveri.fi/2015/07/convert-huawei-e3372h-153-from.html)).
+## Support for SMS and other features

+This integration is intended for making voice calls.
+Let's keep it simple.
+There are no plans to add SMS or other functionality not directly related to voice calls.
+For SMS support, please check out [this integration](https://www.home-assistant.io/integrations/sms/).

-## Using together with the SMS integration
+### Using together with the SMS integration

 GSM-modems usually provide multiple interfaces: